-I don’t use pomegranate very often, but I had some in the house where Michael and I are currently living while looking after a cute little dog named Coco.
+I don’t use pomegranate very often, but I had some in the house where my husband Michael and I are currently living while looking after a cute little dog named Coco.

 There were a couple left in the fridge and knowing myself I hate wasting food.
-So I starting thinking about what I could use it for.
+So I started thinking about what I could use it for.